 A new British study reports that eLearning for new doctors offers many benefits.
 The study emphasizes that in order for any eLearning program to work, however, one must pay careful attention to several factors.
 First, it is important to take user experience into account.
 Second, one must have widespread buy-in from participants, including supervisors.
 Third, providing time for young doctors to complete modules on the job and rewarding them for their completed work is also critical.
-These conclusions are based on a study of junior doctors enrolled in a required Foundation training program targeting doctors in their first two years after qualifying with a medical degree from university.
+These conclusions are based on a study of junior doctors enrolled in a required Foundation training program targeting early-career doctors.

 What is SCRIPT?